rackerlabs/support-how-to/content/exchange/exchange-faq.md

 #### Where can I view my Cloud Office billing invoice?

-Your billing invoice can be viewed through the [Cloud Office control panel](https://cp.rackspace.com/).
+Your billing invoice can be viewed through the [Cloud Office Control Panel](https://cp.rackspace.com/).
 Log in, navigate to **My Account** on the right hand side, and select **Invoice History**.
 You can then select any of your past invoices to view them.